-Coursework: STAT has a system of required courses and distribution courses to which students must conform.
-The course system for PhD students is described in Chapter 4.
-The Department also encourages students to take graduate-level courses in other departments.
+STAT has a system of required courses and distribution courses to which doctoral and MSTAT students must conform.
+The course system for PhD students is described in Chapter 4 and for MSTAT students in Chapter 6.
+The Department encourages students to take graduate-level courses in other departments.
 Up to four outside (non-STAT) courses at the graduate level may count toward the requirements of the PhD degree.
-An analogous policy applies to the non-thesis ("professional") Masters in Statistics (MSTAT) degree, for which up to two outside courses may count toward the degree.
+An analogous policy applies to the MSTAT degree, for which up to two outside courses may count toward the degree.
 See the General Announcements and Chapter 6 of this document for more details on the MSTAT program.
 Students with an appropriate background may forego some of the introductory courses.
 For most students, however, the introductory courses are worthwhile, even if they have been previously taken.
-For example, STAT 518 and 519 are the basis for the A-exam (qualifying exam) and may be worth repeating if you had similar material at another school.
+For example, STAT 518 and 519 are the basis for the A-exam (qualifying exam) and may be worth repeating even if you had similar material at another school, since instructors can emphasize different things.
 Additional background courses may be advisable for some students.
-Talk with the Graduate Advisor if you want or need additional background coursework.
+Talk with the Graduate Advisor if you want or need additional background coursework; for example, mathematics courses.

+Computers

-Computers: Computers are essential for modern statistics and, thus, in the study of statistics.
+Computers are essential for modern statistics and, thus, in the study of statistics.
 Every Ph.D. graduate student is provided with a fully networked desktop workstation or a laptop.
 In addition, graduate students have access to the various research computing facilities at Rice University; see Research Computing at http://it.rice.edu.
 Access to these facilities is typically provided in connection with a faculty sponsored research project.
 Additional information is given in the Appendix of this document.